 Bring a list of all current medications

 One of the most important things you can do is keep a list of your current medications (including the exact doses and the time at which you take each medication).
 This list will not only aid the hospital staff in getting a better picture of your overall health but most importantly it will alert the staff to when you should be taking your medication and to what dosages.
-It is a good idea to keep this list in your wallet/purse or on your phone as hospitalizations could be sudden and you may not be able to go back home and grab the list.
+It is a good idea to keep this list in your wallet/purse or on your phone as hospitalizations could be sudden and you may not be able to grab your list of medications if it is not on your person.

 Bring your current PD medications